What is the Best Age to Get Braces for Kids?

 The questions you’ll want to ask at an orthodontic evaluation, no matter who the orthodontist is, are:

-The first full orthodontic exam should occur early in a child’s life to determine the best age to get braces.
+The first full orthodontic exam should occur early in a child’s life to determine the best age for them to get braces.
 We recommend age seven for this evaluation.
 No later than eight, especially if there is a family history of malocclusion.

 By scheduling early and periodic exams with an orthodontic specialist, you may avoid the need for braces and/or prevent more treatment and higher costs later in life.